How To Save Money On Baby Stuff

 What - you DON'T have oodles of extra money lying around for that little bundle of joy?
 These tips and hacks will show you how to save money on baby stuff!

-Even if you don’t expect to have a baby shower, setting up as many online-only and store-based registries as you can often pays off.
+Even if you don’t expect to have a baby shower, setting up as many online-only and store-based baby registries as you can often pays off.
 You don’t even have to go to the store; you can set everything up on your computer from your own home.
 But only put the things you really NEED on them.
 Extra stuff you don’t need will end up as clutter in your house if Great-Aunt Lola decides to send you a gift.

 Think outside the box when setting up a registry.
 Will you need room-darkening curtains for Baby’s nursery?
 Don’t forget to register for the curtains, rods, and any hardware you’ll need to install them.
 Will Baby need an alarm clock to get up for school someday?
 Getting a digital clock now will help you track time during nursing or bedtime.